 Back to the accelerated stall.
-Once established in a 60-degree bank and 2 G turn, back pressure is steadily and smoothly increased until the airframe begins to rumble.
+Once established in approximately 60-degrees of bank and about a 2 G turn, back pressure is steadily and smoothly increased until the airframe begins to rumble.
 Normally, the recovery is at this point.
 For deep stall testing, the same is accomplished until into the rumble then back pressure is increased until the hard break occurs.
 Any un-commanded roll during the approach to the stall must not be countered with aileron.
 The rudder will be needed depending on the rate of approach to the stall and more importantly to overcome overbank and natural roll stability of the aircraft or roll correction of the pilot.
 P factor is fairly constant in this drill so not a lot of rudder is needed in the turn to control yaw into the stall.
 The trainee many times has his eyes straight ahead or on the attitude indicator attempting to fly a precise turn and does not notice the aircrafts flight path.
-In advanced pilot training pilots learn that the aircraft flies to where his eyes are looking.
+In advanced pilot training, pilots learn that the aircraft flies to where his eyes are looking.
 In a low wing or canopied aircraft, I rotate my head to look for the point or position on the horizon I intend to maintain.
 By keeping one's head outside the cockpit the eyes and peripheral vision become God's attitude and slip indicator.
-This allows small rudder input to correct the flight path and typically the Europa responds with a rumble, then a noticeable stall unload break as the aircraft root to tip stall progresses very quickly.
+This allows small rudder input to correct the flight path and typically the Europa responds with a rumble approaching the stall, then a noticeable heavy buffet to the stall followed by a nose rotation stop (break) as the aircraft root to tip stall progresses very quickly.
 Simply unload for control and recover to level flight.